West Vero Corridor, Florida

 West Vero Corridor is a census-designated place (CDP) in Indian River County, Florida, United States.
 The population was 10,039 at the 2020 census,.
 It is a principal part of the Sebastian-Vero Beach–West Vero Corridor Metropolitan Statistical Area.

 Geography

-West Vero Corridor is located southeast of the geographic center of Indian River County at (27.640013, -80.496557), extending 4 mi along both sides of Florida State Road 60 west of the city Vero Beach.
+West Vero Corridor is located southeast of the geographic center of Indian River County extending 4 mi along both sides of Florida State Road 60 west of the city Vero Beach.
 It is bordered to the east by the Vero Beach South CDP and to the west by Interstate 95.
 The center of Vero Beach is 3 mi east of the CDP via SR 60.
 I-95 leads north 33 mi to Melbourne and south 16 mi to Fort Pierce.

 According to the United States Census Bureau, the CDP has a total area of 12.8 km2, of which 12.6 sqkm are land and 0.2 sqkm, or 1.71%, are water.